Great Northern 0-4-2 Locomotives in Great_Britain

 Class 18 (Locobase 3003)

-Like Patrick Stirling's 2-4-0s, these engines were built over a long time and had progressively less tube surface area.
-Even though both the grate and firebox were relatively large in relation to overall heating surface area, Ahrons (1927) criticizes this design for insufficient grate area: "When working even moderately hard, they threw out a large amount of cinders and unburnt fuel, the result of forcing the small boiler and grate with a small blast pipe."
+Like Patrick Stirling's 2-4-0s (Locobase 9663), these mixed-traffic engines were built over a long time and had progressively less tube surface area.
+Even though both the grate and firebox were relatively large in relation to overall heating surface area, Ahrons (1927) criticized this design for insufficient grate area: "When working even moderately hard, they threw out a large amount of cinders and unburnt fuel, the result of forcing the small boiler and grate with a small blast pipe."

 Class 241 Metro tank (Locobase 9658)

-Data from [], Steamindex's summary of Great Northern locomotive practice.
+Data from [link], Steamindex's summary of Great Northern locomotive practice.
 See also George Frederick Bird, The Locomotives of the Great Northern Railway 1847-1910 (London: Locomotive Publishing Company, 1910), p.
 34.

 In addition to the conversions of the "Little Sharps" to an 0-4-2 configuration, Archibald Sturrock designed engines that could run underground.
 The locomotives needed to condense their steam exhaust and did so by passing the steam back through a long pipe under the footplate.
 To accommodate the back tank of water and coal on the frame, the rear axle was extended well beyond the footplate.